This article was published on October 26th 2018. The estimates and projections contained within this article were accurate as of this date.

 Currently, most of the medical cannabis produced regionally remains within Oceania.
 However, The Oceania Cannabis Report™ finds evidence that local companies are already positioning themselves as potential exporters.
 In September 2018 the Australian Natural Therapeutics Group (ANTG) announced a partnership with Cannamedical Pharma, one of Europe’s leading independent cannabis wholesalers, for export and distribution of ANTG’s cannabis across German pharmacies (starting in 2019).

-Australia and New Zealand dominate the market
+Australia medical cannabis / recreational dominate the cannabis market

 Australia and New Zealand, being the largest and most populous countries in Oceania, are understandably the heavyweights of the regional cannabis industry.